 - 6.19.
 The Neighbourhood Plan seeks to protect agricultural land and the rural nature of the Area, as well as protecting and enhancing the natural environment and the requirement to conserve biodiversity and provide a net gain in biodiversity through planning policy whilst accommodating sustainable development. - 6.20.
-Development should not cause harm or damage to existing environmental assets such as areas of ecological, geological, townscape, or landscape value, and maximise opportunities to enhance such assets. - 6.21.
+Development should not cause unacceptable harm or damage to existing environmental assets such as areas of ecological, geological, townscape, or landscape value, and maximise opportunities to enhance such assets. - 6.21.
 Our objectives are: - To maintain and enhance biodiversity in the neighbourhood plan area, with a goal towards providing a net gain of biodiversity for all development proposals - To create, protect, enhance and manage green infrastructure and networks of biodiversity - To plan for biodiversity at a landscape-scale and safeguard and enhance connectivity of local ecological networks - 6.22.
 Green infrastructure such as open green space, wild green space, allotments, and green walls and roofs provides multifunctional benefits to the area from connected habitats suitable for species adaptation to climate change.
 Green infrastructure also provides multiple benefits for people including recreation, health and well-being, access to nature, opportunities for food growing, and resilience to climate change. - 6.23.
 In respect of priority habitats and species in particular, proposals must consider the negative impact of Artificial Light at Night (ALAN) on wildlife including bats.
 The EUROBATS Report Publication Series No. 8 'Guidelines for consideration of bats in lighting projects' sets out avoidance, mitigation and compensation methods which should be considered for development. - 6.24.
 New development should be designed to respect the principal landscape features of merit and include appropriate provision for both conservation and enhancement of the landscape.
 Soft landscape provision should include tree, hedge and shrub planting in keeping with the character of Cranleigh, utilising native species where appropriate.
 Ecological assessment of proposed development should be able to show a net biodiversity gain and, in this regard, landscaping is expected to take all opportunities for planting in gardens, communal areas or roadside verges where possible.

 - 6.25.
 The replacement or provision of trees should be in accordance with British Standards 8545:2014 Trees: from nursery to independence in the landscape, or updated standards, in order to encourage maximum potential for survival and including a care and maintenance plan.

 - 6.26.
 BS 8545 sets out good practice in strategic and policy formation and then follows the whole transplanting process through to independence in the landscape, under the following clause headings:

 - Policy and strategy

 - Site evaluation and constraints assessment

 - Species selection

 - Nursery production and procurement

 - Handling and storage

 - Planting

 - Post-planting management and maintenance

 - 6.27.
 The Woodland Trust Urban Air Quality Report April 2012 provides guidance for street trees based on Urban Tree Air Quality Score (UTAQS) to ensure the best effect is achieved for air quality and to protect from disease, a mixture of tree species is needed.
 The Woodland Trust also provide guidance on traditional hedge mixes which create an easy to maintain natural screen and include Hawthorn, Blackthorn, Dog Rose and Field Maple trees.

 - 6.28.
 Developments should include an appropriate landscape and ecological management plan including a list of trees and shrubs to be planted to ensure the rural and green character of Cranleigh is enhanced and which should involve the planting of new trees and hedgerows of traditional species.

 - 6.29.
-Under section 40 of the Natural Environment and Rural Communities Act 2006 Local Planning Authorities are required to conserve and enhance biodiversity.
-Biodiversity Net Gain should be calculated using a biodiversity measure method for development proposals.
-Suitable methods for calculating biodiversity net gain can include the Defra biodiversity offsetting metric and the Environment Bank biodiversity impact calculator.
+Under the Environment Act 2021 development is required to deliver Biodiversity Net Gain.
+Suitable methods for calculating biodiversity net gain can include the Defra biodiversity offsetting metric16 and the Environment Bank biodiversity impact calculator17.